 (b) COOK agrees to undertake and to cause its suppliers, if any, to undertake such quality control and inspection procedures as required by the FDA ("Quality Plan").
 COOK will, upon written request of the DISTRIBUTOR, share its Quality Plan with the DISTRIBUTOR prior to delivery of the initial Device order and on an annual basis thereafter.
-DISTRIBUTOR shall-have the right (at its expense) from time to time but no more frequently than once a calendar year, and upon reasonable advance written request and during normal business hours, to inspect the facilities of COOK and any manufacturing facilities, storage/handling facilities and any other facilities or entities used by COOK or third parties, on behalf of COOK for the supply, manufacture and storage of the Device to review their compliance with the requirements of Section 351 of the Public Health Services Act that apply to the Device and all other applicable laws and regulations for the Device in the United States or comparable radius and regulations of foreign regulatory authorities for Territory (a "Non-Compliant terr), DISTRIBUTOR shall be permitted to perform such additional inspections within a calendar year as are required for the sole purpose of confirming that COOK has corrected, and is then in compliance with, any Non-Complaint Item discovered in DISTRIBUTOR's immediately preceding inspection.
+DISTRIBUTOR shall-have the right (at its expense) from time to time but no more frequently than once a calendar year, and upon reasonable advance written request and during normal business hours, to inspect the facilities of COOK and any manufacturing facilities, storage/handling facilities and any other facilities or entities used by COOK or third parties, on behalf of COOK for the supply, manufacture and storage of the Device to review their compliance with the requirements of Section 351 of the Public Health Services Act that apply to the Device and all other applicable laws and regulations for the Device in the United States or comparable laws and regulations of foreign regulatory authorities for the Territory; provided, however, if during the course of any such inspection DISTRIBUTOR determines that COOK is not in compliance with the requirements of the Quality Plan, including but not limited to compliance with Section 351 of the Public Health Services Act that apply to the Device or any other applicable laws and regulations that apply to the Device or comparable regulations of foreign regulatory authorities for Territory (a "Non-Compliant Item"), DISTRIBUTOR shall be permitted to perform such additional inspections within a calendar year as are required for the sole purpose of confirming that COOK has corrected, and is then in compliance with, any Non-Complaint Item discovered in DISTRIBUTOR's immediately preceding inspection.
 Any information that DISTRIBUTOR learns in the course of such inspections shall be deemed the Confidential Information of COOK, subject to DISTRIBUTOR's confidentiality obligations hereunder, may be used by DISTRIBUTOR for the sole purpose of ensuring compliance by COOK with its obligations under this Section 11.2, and may not be otherwise used or disclosed by DISTRIBUTOR without the prior written consent of COOK.
 COOK shall not be required, in the course of such inspections to reveal any trade secrets to DISTRIBUTOR.
 DISTRIBUTOR agrees to work with COOK in order to assist its compliance with Section 351 of the Public Health Services Act as it applies to the End Cap Product and other applicable laws and regulations.